-Cedric Taylor, better known to fans of Delano Barbecue Company as “Pit Man,” is usually up to something.
-Cooking a special dinner for his mother, organizing a special day for his kids, clicking away on his cell phone looking for new recipes, surprising a coworker with a favorite treat for their lunch break – it’s all in a days work for the Louisiana-born smoke master.
+Customers catch a glimpse of him - usually laughing - when he gets pulled away from his smoker to help sling some Q up front.
+Even when he's away from work, he's always in motion. and most likely up to something.
+Cooking a special dinner for his mother, organizing a special day for his kids, clicking away on his cell phone looking for new recipes, surprising a coworker with a favorite treat for their lunch break – it’s all in a days work for the smokin' master.

-“I’m always cooking,” laughed the 30-year-old, “I start here, lighting the smokers about 4:30 every morning, then I cook more when I get home.
+“I’m always cooking,” he lauged, “I start here, lighting the smokers about 4:30 every morning, then I cook more when I get home.
 Guess it’s a good thing I love it.”

 The father of three spent his youth in Louisiana, near the Texas border.
 He grew up with folks around him grilling and smoking meats.
-Locally, that meant lots of oak and mesquite but now, managing his own smokers Taylor tends to favor pecan.
-The primary wood used at Delano Barbecue Company, pecan burns slowly and gives meats a delicate yet pungent flavor.
-Taylor, who has worked with pasta at Noodles & Co., began working seriously with meats and even exotic meats (rattlesnake, boar) at the now closed Gobi Grille.
-Taylor educated himself about the various cuts of meat and his expertise grew – now in the holiday season expertly juggling dozens of hams and turkeys for customers while preparing meats and side dishes for hundreds of customers every week.
+Locally, that meant lots of oak and mesquite but now, managing his own smokers Taylor tends to favor a combination of hickory and pecan.
+The primary wood used at Delano Barbecue Company, pecan, burns slowly and gives meats a delicate yet pungent flavor.